AudioCommons/audiocommons.github.io/sonarplusd_panel.md

 # Panel @ Sónar +D: Creative Commons for the creative industries

-The Audio Commons Initiative organizes a panel in this years edition of **[Sónar +D](https://sonarplusd.com)**.
+The Audio Commons Initiative organizes a panel in this years' edition of **[Sónar +D](https://sonarplusd.com)**.
 Sónar +D is an international conference about creativity, technology, and cultural industries which happens inside the **[Sónar](https://sonar.es)** music festival in Barcelona form 14th to 17th of June, 2017.
 The panel will take place on **June 15th 2017** ([stage and timing info here](https://sonarplusd.com/en/programs/barcelona-2017/areas/talks/creative-commons-for-the-creative-industries)).

 In this panel we will discuss about different perspectives and specific examples that provide a vision on **how Creative Commons content can be used by creative industries**, create economical return for content creators and how to address specific legal aspects.
 Do you have any questions regarding these topics?
 Please send your questions to us :) **We will organize the panel around the questions we receive and cover topics related to them**.
 Even if you're not attending the panel, don't hesitate to send your questions to us.
 The panel will be recorded and made available online at a later time.